jlant/nwispy/README.md

 	$ python nwispy.py -f file.txt -v

-The above commands will create an output directory in the same manner as the -f flag.

-**Output directory -o flag**

-The -o flag is used to allow users to name the root of the output directory.
-By default the output root name is *output*.

-	$ python nwispy.py -f file.txt my_output_dirname

-The above commands will create an output directory in the same manner as the -f flag.
+The above command syntax will create an output directory in the same manner as the -f flag.

 **Unix Friendly**

 Users can place *nwispy* along a Unix pipeline.
 For example, *nwispy* can accept standard input.